pkmoore/in-toto/demo/README.md

-# in-toto demo
+# Ibex-in-toto demo

-In this demo, we will use in-toto to secure a software supply chain with a very simple workflow.
+In this demo, we will use in-toto to secure a software supply chain and git with a very simple workflow.
-Alice will be the project owner - she creates and signs the software supply chain layout with her private key - and Bob and Carl will be the project functionaries - they carry out the steps of the software supply chain as defined in the layout.
+Alice will be the project owner - she creates and signs the software supply chain layout with her private key - and Bob, Steve and Carl will be the project functionaries - they carry out the steps of the software supply chain as defined in the layout.

-For the sake of demonstrating in-toto, we will have you run all parts of the software supply chain.
+For the sake of demonstrating Ibex-in-toto, we will have you run all parts of the software supply chain.
-This is, you will perform the commands on behalf of Alice, Bob and Carl as well as the client who verifies the final product.
+This is, you will perform the commands on behalf of Alice, Bob, Steve and Carl as well as the client who verifies the final product.